Home ยป Recipe ยป Desserts ยป Southern Toasted Pecan Chewies

 We prefer ours to be slightly chewy on the edges and soft but set in the middle.

-This pecan chewie recipe is what I have used for eons.
+This recipe is the one that I have used for eons.

 It can be called either one because it is a little bit like both!

-To toast pecans I measure out the amount I need for my recipe and place them into an ungreased pie tin and roast them in a 350 Degree F oven for 10 to 20 minutes, stirring even 5 minutes.
+To toast pecans I measure out the amount I need for my recipe and place them into an ungreased pie tin and roast them in a 350 Degree F oven for 10 to 15 minutes, stirring every 5 minutes.

 You will also see some of the pecans on the edges of the pan started to turn a darker shade of brown.